Submission: Better Regional Boundaries Bill

-1. INTRODUCTION 1.1 The New Zealand Initiative welcomes the opportunity to comment on the Fast-track Approvals Amendment Bill (FTAAB).
+1. INTRODUCTION 1.1 The New Zealand Initiative welcomes the opportunity to submit on the Better Regional Boundaries Bill.
 Read more

 Government is present in most aspects of our lives.
 It taxes and spends more than a third of our economic output.
 It employs hundreds of thousands of people.
 It regulates the way New Zealanders can work, travel, do business, and interact with one another.